 Blood under toenail may develop if you often have a long run.
 The result of nail injury after the activity is not often serious although accompanied by pain.
 Also, the black toenail may remain for as long as months.

 Long-run results to bruised toenail due to the excess strain applied on the toenails.
 Plus, irritation also takes place between the shoe and toenails, particularly if your footwear is too narrow or tight.

 However, you must understand that running too long with loose shoe will also bear the same results for your foot tends to have extra movement inside the footwear.

 The bruise under toenail may also develop due to trauma.
 For instance, you slammed a door on your fingers accidentally.
-In addition, there are those encounter accidents due to crushing forces while using a machinery.
+Also, there are those encounter accidents due to crushing forces while using machinery.